 There’s just too much negative associations with cash people rarely see.

-There’s NO place for it on the first date.
+There’s absolutely NO place for it on the first date.

 14. Your hair, your nails, your clothes, and how you feel about them.